mike99mac/minimy-mike99mac/hardware/README.md

 they’re the cheapest to replace and they look kinda cool naked.

 There is a 3.5mm headphone jack on the left, and an *aux in* jack on the right.

-Baltic birch has little grain and color, and it just seemed too plain with clear stain.
-An orange stain was tested, but it was too bright and gaudy.
-Mixing the stain with about four parts water turned it into an “orange-wash”, which adds color, brings out the grain, but

 ![](parts-front-view.jpg)
 *Front view of boombox carcase and parts*